dansan566/encode_deai/final_project/keruch-tool/tentative-specs.md

 # cd to the project folder to check the node_modules
 ls node_modules/@types/
 ```
-I can still develop in TypeScript without `ts-node`.
-But before running a `npm` script, I must run the compiler `tsc` on my `.ts` files.
-Until now, I use TypeScript in NextJS projects, this is why I don't need `ts-node`.
-But I don't know with Electron.
-Let's try without `ts-node` and see.

 If we don't have TypeScript already installed, we install it with its development tools
 ``` bash